Europe

 COST (European Cooperation in Science and Technology) is an organisation dedicated to connecting different scientific disciplines across Europe.

 COST Actions are initiated on subjects proposed by researchers.
-COST Actions are especially designed to promote network-based cooperation between young researchers and new research teams in new fields of science and technology.
+They are especially designed to promote network-based cooperation between young researchers and new research teams in new fields of science and technology.
 For example, research communities have been able to use COST Actions to set up European consortia for Horizon 2020 projects.
 Although the actions are Europe-centric, the networks are open to research teams from anywhere in the world.

 COST Actions are coordinated by representatives of the countries that have joined the organisation.
 The COST Office also helps with project management.
-Cooperation in connection with COST Actions is funded through the EU Framework Programme for Research and Technological Development (Horizon 2020).
+Cooperation in connection with COST Actions is funded through the EU Framework Programme for Research and Technological Development (Horizon Europe).

 DAAD collaboration extends to all scientific disciplines.
 The partnership facilitates mobility in the context of joint projects between Finnish and German researchers.
 The mobility funding is designed to cover Finnish research teams’ travel and living expenses in Germany.
 To qualify for funding, projects must have both a Finnish and a German coordinator, each of whom needs to file an application with their local funding agency.
-The Academy’s calls are published in September, but the application period for DAAD may be different.
+The Research Council’s calls are published in September, but the application period for DAAD may be different.
 Funding can be sought for two years at a time.

 More information